jsanz/classroom-resources/README.md

 ## Setting it up

-### `_config.yml`
+### Configuration

 Edit the `_config.yml` to put your own title, description, your own information and remember to edit the `url` and `baseurl` to your own environment.

+The website is set up in English but there are only a few places with strings you need to change to have your site in any other language, apart from the configuration described above:

+* `_layout/default.html`: You may want to remove or translate the footer.
+* `_includes/resource_li.html`: Adapt the `more details` text and maybe the date format (more details [here][12]).
+* `_includes/resource_post.html`: Update how to present resource details

 ### Front page

-The front page is a simple markdown file you can edit and adapt to your necessities.
+The front page is a simple markdown file you can edit, translate, and adapt to your necessities.
 It's available at `_pages/frontpage.md`, feel free to keep the texts there or rearrange to your liking.

 ### Set up your courses and subjects